Sheinxy/Advent-Of-Code/2024/Day_14/README.md

 And now, I just launch that and I look manually.

-In order to be more efficient (or less unefficient), I use a grep to find lines with multiple "#" (as it will probably give me a better chance of finding the tree):
+In order to be more efficient (or less inefficient), I use a `grep` to find lines with multiple "#" (as it will probably give me a better chance of finding the tree):

 ```hs
 ./Day two input | fgrep -B 101 "#####" > result
 ```

-Read that with less, and enjoy you horrible moment
+Read that with `less`, and enjoy your horrible moment

 ## The end part